marcelganczak/swift-js-transpiler/README.md

 - data/collection types (primitives, tuples, arrays, dictionaries, sets)
 - optionals & chaining

+Visit http://ec2-52-213-137-101.eu-west-1.compute.amazonaws.com/ for live transpilation preview.

+To get a better sense of supported features, have a look inside the test directory.
-A look inside the test directory will reveal Swift code snippets that demonstrate all supported features in greater detail.
+It contains Swift code snippets that demonstrate all supported features in greater detail.
-Whenever I get the chance I will set up an online playground with live transpilation results.

 The transpiler currently lacks support for: